Mdalasini/data-my-fpl/README.md

 The `scripts/` directory contains automated scripts for:
 - Fetching player, team, and fixture data from FPL
 - Scraping xG data from FBRef
-- Calculating and updating ELO ratings
+- Fetching ELO ratings from Versus Sports Simulator
 - Data migration and processing

-Output data schemas are defined in the `schemas/` directory, providing clear structure for all generated datasets.
+Output data schemas are defined in `scripts/type.ts` using Zod, providing clear structure and validation for all generated datasets.